 It took intensive research and many rocks moved to build this stadium.
 This project is a prime example of how Eduardo Souto de Moura can build something in harmony with its surrounding.

-How to get there: Take Linha de Braga from Sao Bento station till Ferreiros.
+How to get there: take Linha de Braga from São Bento train station until Ferreiros.
 The stadium is a 25 minutes walking distance.

 About Eduardo Souto de Moura